junesirius/junesirius.github.io/_posts/Supernatural/2025-07-02-SPN-Best-creation-ever.md

 They also borrowed a kitchen.

 Not from the vizier though, for this one, but from the woman on the road offering them the tunics -- it would have been in too high risk to prepare everything under the jackal's nose, figuratively or literally.
-Dean feels a tad guilty when he remembers the clothe had been left behind during the fight in that grand dining hall.
+Dean feels a tad guilty when he remembers the clothes had been left behind during the fight in that grand dining hall.
 Amenemhat recognized her immediately from what Cas described, and they knocked on her door in the middle of the night.
 The moon is still high in the night sky, but the time is running out fast.

 The woman was startled by their visit at first, but knowing the whole story -- technically it's the simplified version provided by Cas -- she did not hesitate.
 Even offered a hand around the kitchen.
 Bless her soul.

-Dean throws himself into the task: Preparing a trap too tempting and distractive for the jackal god to recognize.
-Lure him in with food exotic and innovative in this time that the creature instinct side of him wouldn't be able to resist, and confine him with the holy oil that they have to believe would work.
+Dean throws himself into the task: Preparing a trap too tempting and distracting for the jackal god to recognize.
+Lure him in with food exotic and innovative at this time that the creature instinct side of him wouldn't be able to resist, and confine him with the holy oil that they have to believe would work.

 "It has to be something he has never tried before for him to fall for, something that doesn't exist in this time.
 And it has to smell and taste the most tempting among everything he has ever tasted, for a God to fail the resist," the vizier has warned.